focus-editor/focus/LOG.md

     - Implement the rest of edits

     - Fix issues near the end of file
+        + Crash
+        - Not processing the last line properly
     - Allow tabs
     - Selection highlights and marks
     - Create new cursors above/below by ctrl+alt+shift+arrows